Morgan Ketzner Flashes Her Tanned & Toned Tummy In A Knotted White Top

 Morgan Ketzner returned to her Instagram account on Wednesday to share a sexy new update with her loyal fans.
 The model showed off her petite figure while serving up a steamy look for the camera.

-In the sultry shot, Morgan looked drop dead gorgeous as she posed in a white knotted t-shirt with the word “Fashion” printed on it in navy blue.
-The garment boasted short sleeves that flashed her trim arms, and was pulled up to expose her tanned skin, flat tummy, and toned abs.
+In the sultry shot, Morgan posed in a white knotted T-shirt with the word “Fashion” printed on it in navy blue.
+The garment boasted short sleeves that flashed her trim arms.
+The top was also pulled up as she exposed her tanned skin and flat tummy.

 She teamed the top with a light-colored denim skirt, which wrapped around her tiny waist tightly and hugged her curvy hips just right.

 Morgan stood in front of some beige siding for the pic.
-She had her body turned to the side slightly and arched her back just a bit.
+She had her body slightly turned to the side and arched her back just a bit.
 One of her hands rested at her side as the other came up to run her fingers through her hair.
-She tilted her head to the side and gave a smoldering stare into the camera.
+She tilted her head to the side and flashed a smoldering stare at the camera.

 “All natural beauty,” one follower declared.